sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-editor.md

 ## Build Tab

-The build tab is to be used once all the configuration of the application model is finalised.
+The build tab is to be used once all the configuration of the application model is finalized.
 This tab allow you to perform the following actions:

 - Generate the application model files necessary to launch an execution plan.
 - Generate a facet based on the configured application model